 This change in rotor excitation current produces a variation in output voltage, closing the control loop.
 If the gain of the control loop system is large enough then only a small error signal is required to produce the necessary change in excitation current but a high amount of gain can lead to instability in the circuit system with oscillations in the output voltage.

-The main purpose of the compensating circuit is to enable small errors signal to be handled with a stable way.
-Now the most common form of the compensator is a PID circuit system in which the error is amplified Proportionately (P), Integrated (I) and Differentiated (D) in three parallel circuits system before being added together.
+The main purpose of the compensating circuit is to enable small errors signal to be handled in a stable way.
+Now the most common form of the compensator is a PID circuit system in which the error is amplified Proportionately (P), Integrated (I) and Differentiated (D) in three parallel circuits systems before being added together.

 Now a day’s many AVRs are offered with digital circuitry.
 But the principle of the feedback loop remains the same and the feedback signal is converted to digital signal from analog by using an analog to digital converter.
 All calculations are performed digitally in a microprocessor and the output is on or off.